 Homepage – App’s minimalist design condenses the most important information about your product or service into a compelling, simple pitch.
 The first thing your visitors see is a large header that explains your offering in a single phrase, and two buttons that invite them to take action.

 As users scroll down the page, four text snippets lay out the key benefits of your product.
 The rest of the page is divided into a few neat sections: a quick backgrounder on your team, a testimonial, a list of clients, and a colorful footer that sums things up.
-The simple layout makes it easy for your visitors to digest information and commit.

 One Page –Yacht Rental’s strong header and subheader overlay a video of boats on the sea.
 The large expanse of the sea viewed from above, and the slow-motion speed, draw in visitors as soon as they hit your page.
 The video header is also better at showing the reward of booking a vacation than a regular photo header.